 That being said, if your roof is pretty straightforward, you're a handy person and feel comfortable at great heights, then go for it!
 Just be sure you’re following all the safety precautions that can be found in this guide and any of the other DIY resources.

 Getting accurate measurements of your roof is crucial no matter if you’re doing the project yourself or decided to hire a roofer.
-HOVER generates the most accurate measurements (and a whole lot more) from a few photos of your home.
+Hover generates the most accurate measurements (and a whole lot more) from a few photos of your home.
 Our software lets you see and interact with measurements in 3D to easily obtain roof dimensions and discover your different siding options.

-Plus, HOVER reduces your “ladder time,” so there’s less time spent going up and down a ladder taking measurements, doing math, re-doing measurements, and going to the store.
-You simply need to use HOVER once to get a clear picture of the size of your project and the exact amount of materials needed.
+Plus, Hover reduces your “ladder time,” so there’s less time spent going up and down a ladder taking measurements, doing math, re-doing measurements, and going to the store.
+You simply need to use Hover once to get a clear picture of the size of your project and the exact amount of materials needed.

 Now that you know when and if you should replace your roof and the time and money that goes into it, let’s get into what you’ll need.